DLCDS3/MegaMillionGenerator/README.md

 # MegaMillionGenerator

+Scared of the official random generator being rigged?
+How about this open-sourced generator so you can do-it-yourself!
 This program generates random draws for the Mega Millions lottery game.

 ## Terminal Usage